lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 Czar now in-process with mysqlproxy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Qserv czar was previously wrapped with SWIG then hosted within a Python process which communicated with mysqlproxy over an XMLRPC interface implemented in Twisted and LUA.
-Now the czar is wrapped directly to LUA with SWIG and brought into the myslqproxy process instead.
-This allowed elimination of a lot of code, elimnation of an XMLRPC wire protocol, elimination of several external library dependencies, and removal of any Python involvement from the czar process.
+The czar has been reworked so it is now directly wrapped to LUA and brought into the mysqlproxy process.
+This allowed elimination of the XMLRPC wire protocol and associated code, elimination of several external library dependencies, and removal of all Python involvement from the proxy/czar process.
 :jirab:`DM-4348,DM-5307`

 .. _release-v12-0-qserv-docs: